• Skip to primary navigation

 • 3 eggs

-• 1/4 teaspoon chicken bouillon can sub with ¼ tsp salt
+• ¼ teaspoon chicken bouillon can sub with ¼ teaspoon salt

 Instructions

 • Heat pan to medium heat and once hot, add 2 tbs oil.
 Add onion and garlic.
-Next, add diced carrots and peas.
-Saute for 1 minute.
+Add sliced chicken with some salt and pepper.
+Cook for 1 minute and mix together.

-• Whip 3 eggs with milk, salt and chicken bouillon until there's no egg white visible.
+• Whip the eggs with the cream, salt and chicken bouillon until there's no egg white visible.
 This makes the omelette really smooth and pretty!

 Video